 Suppose you are collecting data from multiple labs for a longitudinal study.
-You want the different teams involved to gather their data and perform quality control steps before the data is integrated into the study.
-You also want to ensure that the different teams cannot see each other's data until it has been added to the study.
-This step shows you how to realize these security requirements.
-You will install a sample workspace that provides a framework of folders and data to experiment with different security configurations.
+The different teams involved will gather their data and perform quality control steps before the data is integrated into the study.
+You need to ensure that the different teams cannot see each other's data until it has been added to the study.
+In this tutorial, you will install a sample workspace that provides a framework of folders and data to experiment with different security configurations.

 You configure security by assigning different levels of access to users and groups of users (for a given folder).
 Different access levels, such as Reader, Author, Editor, etc., allow users to do different things with the data in a given folder.
 For example, if you assign an individual user Reader level access to a folder, then that user will be able to see, but not change, the data in that folder.
 These different access/permission levels are called roles

 Set Up Security Workspace